MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 | Leonardo      | 2	            | 3             |
 | Due           | 20	          | 21            |

 Upload the `main.ino` sketch and observe the values in the serial port or serial plotter.
 The `calibrateGyro.ino` sketch can be used to retrieve the offset values which can be directly placed into the `main.ino` sketch to eliminate the need for calibration every time the microcontroller is started up.
-Note that this is at at the cost of performance as the sensors drift over time.
+Note that this is at at the cost of performance as the sensors drift over time and between uses.

 ### MATLAB
 Connect an Arduino using the same wiring as outlined above.
 Run `main.m` and observe the values in the command line.
 MATLAB is extremely slow with I2C devices through an Arduino and it will be faster to run a serial connection with the data acquisition occurring on a microcontroller.